CAAI/rh-node/README.md

     "args": ["example.add_node_project.add:app","--port","8010"],
 }
 ```
+If you get an `"[Errno 98] ... address already in use"` error, try with a different port.

+Note that the node will print `Could not register with manager`, which is expected at this stage.

 ## 4 Testing the Node
 To test the node, you can create a separate script, `test_addnode.py`, that uses the `NodeRunner` class to send inputs and receive outputs from your custom node.
 Follow these steps: